sktime/sktime/docs/source/get_involved/governance.rst

 The CC members' vote takes place in private communication channels, visible to, and only to, CC members, and is anonymous.

-In case one or both of the core developer vote and the CC members' vote are tied, the CC member with the shortest continuous tenure has a tie breaking privilege.
+In case the CC members' vote is tied, the CC member with the shortest continuous tenure has a tie breaking privilege.

+The tie breaking is by construction visible to CC members, need not follow the tie breaking CC member's anonymous vote, and does not require said member to have voted in the anonymous vote.

 End of tenure
 ^^^^^^^^^^^^^